Technopole: North America

-Route 128 is another technopole located in the United States.
-Route 128 was a stretch of highway in the Greater Boston Area with many research and industrial facilities The route linked many towns in the greater Boston area and many technology firms relocated there for its proximity to universities such as the Massachusetts Institute of Technology (MIT), Cambridge and Harvard.
+Massachusetts Route 128 is another technopole located in the United States.
+Route 128 was a stretch of highway in the Greater Boston area with many research and industrial facilities The route linked many towns in the greater Boston area and many technology firms relocated there for its proximity to universities such as the Massachusetts Institute of Technology (MIT), Cambridge and Harvard.

 MIT played an integral role in establishing Route 128 as a technopole.
 MIT was established in 1861 as a technical university.
-After the Second World War, MIT encouraged technological innovation through commercially oriented research.
-Funding for research projects came from large corporations such as GE, Eastern Kodak, and Dupont, as well as the federal government.
-In 1930, the Division of Industrial Cooperation and Research which solicited research contracts from companies was discontinued, although MIT maintained its capacity to solicit corporate contracts.
+After World War II, MIT encouraged technological innovation through commercially oriented research.
+Funding for research projects came from large corporations such as GE, Eastern Kodak, and DuPont, as well as the federal government.
+In 1930, the Division of Industrial Cooperation and Research, which solicited research contracts from companies, was discontinued, although MIT maintained its capacity to solicit corporate contracts.
 Many of research projects included electronic innovations and projects for the federal government.
 In 1941, the Office of Scientific Research and Development (OSRD) was created.
 During the 1940s and 1950s, MIT received one third of the OSRD's contracts, which was estimated at $330 million in contracts for research projects.
-Harvard University and other local universities also received funding for research projects alongside MIT.
+Harvard and other local universities also received funding for research projects alongside MIT.
 This area was named “Research Row”.
 Unlike Frederick Terman's approach of aiding start-up companies within Stanford University, MIT had a strict policy which would not invest in start-up companies of its students, as investing was considered risky and inconsistent with their policies.
 Despite MIT choosing not to invest in start-up organizations around the region, there were many technology firms that provided funding.
 MIT continues to solicit contracts from corporations and is still highly regarded as an institution that is a leader in technological innovations.